About Us Contact Shop

 3. Start imagining yourself being this person.
 Visualize it.

 4. Find small ways to live it out.
 Is your friend having a gathering?
 Attend and start living out that identity.
 Or do you feel like a mess-up because of your past mistakes?
-Take proactive actions today to love your future self by healing and improving your life (in big and small ways).
+Take proactive actions today to love your future self by healing and improving your life.

 PHOTO: CHASING FOXES

-Taking care of you makes taking care of things like self-esteem so much easier.
+Taking care of you makes taking care of things like self-esteem a lot easier, and it shouldn’t be overlooked.

 Case and point, last year I suffered from extreme anxiety and overthinking.
 It felt like an endless battle trying to take control of my thoughts and emotions.